 Why Do You Need Appraisal Templates?

-Using an appraisal form lets supervisors, HR, and the employee all walk away with a hardcopy of what was discussed in the performance appraisal.
+Using an appraisal form lets supervisors, HR, and the employee all walk away with a hard copy of what was discussed in the performance appraisal.
 This is crucial for employees because they’ll have ready access to their feedback and expectations.
-They’ll know what strengths they should continue to display and also on what weaknesses they should work.
+They’ll know what strengths they should continue to display and also what weaknesses they should work on.

 Appraisal forms are also useful when it comes time to give promotions and raises, as they act as physical evidence of an employee’s performance.
 The same can be said of having to fire an employee.
 If the employee files a wrongful termination case, the performance review acts as a legal shield to evidence that the employee was not performing at the level of expectation set by the company.